Raafa19/quickshell-simple-bar/README.md

 ### Other notes

-My mother lenguage is spanish, so I might use spanish variables, and mix them with english variables (sorry)
+My mother language is spanish, so I might use spanish variables, and mix them with english variables (sorry)